-Let’s look at a primer to help shops determine if that training you are hoping to provide your new worker will be valuable.
+Let’s look at a primer to help shops determine if the training you are hoping to provide your new worker will be valuable.

 Fee-payer training (techniques training)

 These courses run somewhere in the 600-hour, two semesters program length or some may be one semester.
-We asked a college how much their fee-payer program costs, and the answer was $1300 a semester.
-What they really meant was two semesters plus mandatory student fees means the class costs $4200 with foreign nationals or international students paying four times that amount or $16,800 for the same training.
+We asked a colleague how much their fee-payer program costs and the answer was $1300 a semester.
+What they really meant was two semesters plus mandatory student fees mean the class costs $4200 with foreign nationals or international students paying four times that amount or $16,800 for the same training.
 So be careful when signing up an employee for this course.
-Sometimes, the course shown by the college is advertised for over $7500 per fee-payer (non apprenticeship) course.
+Sometimes, the course shown by the college is advertised for over $7500 per fee-payer (non-apprenticeship) course.

 Some colleges will only hire staff to teach at these colleges as contractors at the last minute.
 We get calls on a Saturday at home, from a college looking to find an instructor to teach the Monday morning start class.
 Make sure your college has staff that are competent and skilled.
 One college did not teach frame measuring as the teacher never had any experience.
 Get details from your college.